Singapore Withholding Tax Summary

 Software payments are considered royalty payments for withholding tax purposes except for payment made for shrink-wrap software, site license, downloadable end-user software and software bundled with computer hardware.
 Such exemption applies only if the buyer do not obtain any right to commercial right for its copyright, duplicate, reverse engineer, decompile or modify the software.

-The amount of Withholding Tax would depend of the type of payment to be made and to whom.
-Below is a general outline for the % of amount to withhold:
+The amount of Withholding Tax would depend on the type of payment to be made and to whom.
+Below is a general outline for the % of the amount to withhold: